redonovan/GNN/README.md

 | Gatom  | Atomization free energy at 298.15K          | eV       | 0.043   | 355.9486  8277.8740 |
 | Cv     | Heat capacity at 298.15K                    | cal/molK | 0.05    |   1.3688    27.3755 |

-These results are slightly less good than those in the paper, which used a separate model for each target rather than a joint train, and a more exhaustive hyperparameter search.
+These results are slightly less good than those in Table 2 in the paper, which used a separate model for each target rather than a joint train, and a more exhaustive hyperparameter search.